akummins/softwareprojectfall2020/README.md

 Potential suggestions include cat facts, taco recipes, jokes, and dog photos.

 ## Required Packages
 Below are 3 required packages that are not part of the standard Python Library.
 Run the following lines of code in the console/command line to install the libraries before running our code.
-Once these are installed, the app can be run as normal using `flask run` in command line.
 1. flask:
    ```bash
    python -m pip install flask